 Use numbers for steps or instructions so readers know the exact sequence.
-Begin each with an action verb, keep them in the right order, and give only one instruction in each step.
-Keep them simple, with just the number and a period.
-And do not bury them in sentences.
+Begin each number with an action verb, keep each number in the right order, and give only one instruction in each step.
+Keep instructions simple and do not bury them in long sentences.
 It is better to list numbered items vertically.
 Here is how to write brief, clear instructions: